Triple Town: Reception

 Triple Town received positive reviews.
 Reviewers praised the game's innovative extensions of the match-three mechanic as well as its strategic depth, unusual for a casual game, which requires players to plan several moves ahead in order to be successful.
 Criticism focused on the game's limited content and its implementation of the freemium business model: while the game is free, it comes with a limited number of turns.
 Once these are used up, they regenerate slowly, or may be purchased with in-game or real money.
 The turn limit can be permanently removed with a one-time payment.

 Casual gaming website Gamezebo named Triple Town the best Facebook game of 2011, and second-best game of the year 2011.
-Triple Town was also Edges runner-up for indie game of the year 2011, and Gamasutra's runner-up for best social game of 2011.
+Triple Town was also Edges runner-up for indie game of the year 2011, and Gamasutras runner-up for best social game of 2011.
 During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Triple Town for "Social Networking Game of the Year".